Alone Again (Naturally): Reception

 The song received extensive radio airplay in the months after its release and was critically praised.
 O'Sullivan commented: “Neil Diamond covered 'Alone Again (Naturally)' and said he couldn't believe a 21-year-old wrote it, but for me it was just one song I had written.”
 Neil Sedaka stated when he covered the song in 2020 that he wished that he himself had written the song, because its complexity was more typical of someone much older than 21.

 Chart performance

-Between late July and early September 1972 in America the single spent six non-consecutive weeks at number one on Billboard's Hot 100 – interrupted by Looking Glass's "Brandy (You're a Fine Girl)" – and ranked number two in the year-end chart.
+Between late July and early September 1972 in America, the single spent six non-consecutive weeks at number one on Billboard's Hot 100 – interrupted by Looking Glass's "Brandy (You're a Fine Girl)" – and ranked number two in the year-end chart.
 It spent six weeks at number one, eleven weeks in the Top Ten, fifteen weeks in the Top 40 and eighteen weeks on the Hot 100.
 In a decade-end survey as counted down on syndicated radio show Casey Kasem's American Top 40, using Billboard statistics, "Alone Again (Naturally)" ranked five.
 It also spent six weeks at number one on Billboards Easy Listening chart.
-In April 1972, "Alone Again" peaked at numner three on the UK singles chart.
+In April 1972, "Alone Again" peaked at number three on the UK singles chart.